srimuthurajesh/Tech-Notes/Java/Language/04_java_multithreading.md

 7. isAlive()- check if thread is running

 #### Inter-thread communication:
-Note: we need to maintin a seperate object method to perform this.
 1. **wait()**- causes current thread to wait until notify(), notifyall()
 2. **notify()**-wakes up a single thread that waiting for object moniter
 3. **notifyAll()**- wakes up all threads that waiting for object moniter
+Note: these are methods of Object class

 ### Gathering data using legacy way instead of Executer Service
 ```java